Training Quantum Boltzmann Machines with the $\beta$-Variational Quantum Eigensolver: Numerical Results

 with $J=-1$, $\Delta=-\frac{1}{2}$, and $\beta=1$.
 Quantum data taken from systems at finite temperatures is usually characterized by a high rank.
 However, we show that the $\beta$-VQE can be used to get an efficient low-rank approximation to the target state.
 We train the QBM with the nested-loop algorithm, again analyzing the effect of the rank.
 The results for the quantum data are shown in Fig.~\ref{fig:xxz_samples}.
-We observe that we require a higher rank approximation to obtain a high fidelity, which is in contrast to the results for classical data shown in Fig.~\ref{fig:SamplesSalamander}.
-By increasing the rank of the $\beta$-VQE, the QBM is capable of learning mixed density matrices up to arbitrary precision.
+In contrast to the results for classical data shown in Fig.~\ref{fig:SamplesSalamander}, we require a higher rank approximation to obtain a high fidelity.
+By increasing the rank, the $\beta$-VQE is more capable of representing the mixed QBM state.
+In the truncated-rank $\beta$-VQE, one has the freedom to increase the rank freely during training, at the cost of a higher computational demand.
+For mixed target states, it can be efficient to start out with a low-rank approximation for early iterations of the outer loop, when only a rough approximation of the QBM gradient is sufficient for training, and increase the rank as the gradient approaches zero.